gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Abs                                      1,6             OK
-Add                                      1,6             OK              broadcast will be converted to a BroadcastTo And                                      1               OK              broadcast will be converted to a BroadcastTo ArgMax                                                   Unimplemented   Operator does not exist in NNabla ArgMin                                                   Unimplemented   Operator does not exist in NNabla AveragePool                              1               OK              autopad not supported. pads must have same
+Abs                                      1,6             Not test Add                                      1,6             Not test        broadcast will be converted to a BroadcastTo And                                      1               Not test        broadcast will be converted to a BroadcastTo ArgMax                                                   Unimplemented   Operator does not exist in NNabla ArgMin                                                   Unimplemented   Operator does not exist in NNabla AveragePool                              1               Not test        autopad not supported. pads must have same
                                                                          value for begin and end.
-BatchNormalization                       1,6             OK              is_test=false not supported (only inference) Cast                                                     Unimplemented   Operator does not exist in NNabla(No type
+BatchNormalization                       1,6             Not test        is_test=false not supported (only inference) Cast                                                     Unimplemented   Operator does not exist in NNabla(No type
-                                                                         information is exposed in NNP) Ceil                                                     Unimplemented   Should map to Ceil Clip                                     6               OK              Converted to Identity, MaximumScalar, MinimumScalar, or both depending on the attribute Concat                                   1,4             OK Constant                                 1,9             OK              Converted to an input parameter Conv                                     1               OK              auto_pad not supported. pads must have same value for begin and end.
+                                                                         information is exposed in NNP) Ceil                                                     Unimplemented   Should map to Ceil Clip                                     6               Not test        Converted to Identity, MaximumScalar, MinimumScalar, or both depending on the attribute Concat                                   1,4             Not test Constant                                 1,9             Not test        Converted to an input parameter Conv                                     1               Not test        auto_pad not supported. pads must have same value for begin and end.
 ConvTranspose                                            Unimplemented   Should map to Deconvolution?
-DepthToSpace                                             Unimplemented   Operator does not exist in NNabla Div                                      1,6             OK              broadcast will be converted to a BroadcastTo Dropout                                  1,6,7           OK              mask output will be removed since NNabla does
+DepthToSpace                                             Unimplemented   Operator does not exist in NNabla Div                                      1,6             Not test        broadcast will be converted to a BroadcastTo Dropout                                  1,6,7           Not test        mask output will be removed since NNabla does
                                                                          not produce mask output.
-Elu                                      1,6             OK
-Equal                                    1               OK              broadcast will be converted to a BroadcastTo.
+Elu                                      1,6             Not test Equal                                    1               Not test        broadcast will be converted to a BroadcastTo.
-                                                                         Input data type will all be converted to int64 since NNP does not have type information Exp                                      1,6             OK Flatten                                                  Unimplemented   Operator does not exist in NNabla Floor                                                    Unimplemented   Should map to Floor GRU                                                      Unimplemented   Operator does not exist in NNabla Gather                                                   Unimplemented   Operator does not exist in NNabla Gemm                                     1,6,7,9         OK              alpha and beta is not supported.
+                                                                         Input data type will all be converted to int64 since NNP does not have type information Exp                                      1,6             Not test Flatten                                                  Unimplemented   Operator does not exist in NNabla Floor                                                    Unimplemented   Should map to Floor GRU                                                      Unimplemented   Operator does not exist in NNabla Gather                                                   Unimplemented   Operator does not exist in NNabla Gemm                                     1,6,7,9         Not test        alpha and beta is not supported.
                                                                          Input A and B must be two dimensional, and input C must be one dimensional. transA, transB will be converted to
-                                                                         a separate transpose operator GlobalAveragePool                        1               OK GlobalLpPool                                             Unimplemented   Operator does not exist in NNabla GlobalMaxPool                                            Unimplemented   Operator does not exist in NNabla Greater                                  1               OK              broadcast will be converted to a BroadcastTo HardSigmoid                                              Unimplemented   Should be able to map to MulScalar+AddScalar+MinimumScalar+ReLU Hardmax                                                  Unimplemented   Operator does not exist in NNabla Identity                                 1               OK InstanceNormalization                                    Unimplemented   Operator does not exist in NNabla LRN                                      1               OK              Converted to
+                                                                         a separate transpose operator GlobalAveragePool                        1               Not test GlobalLpPool                                             Unimplemented   Operator does not exist in NNabla GlobalMaxPool                                            Unimplemented   Operator does not exist in NNabla Greater                                  1               Not test        broadcast will be converted to a BroadcastTo HardSigmoid                                              Unimplemented   Should be able to map to MulScalar+AddScalar+MinimumScalar+ReLU Hardmax                                                  Unimplemented   Operator does not exist in NNabla Identity                                 1               Not test InstanceNormalization                                    Unimplemented   Operator does not exist in NNabla LRN                                      1               Not test        Converted to
                                                                          PowScalar+Tranpose+SumPooling+Transpose+MulScalar+AddScalar+PowScalar.
                                                                          Currently only odd size is allowed.
 LSTM                                                     Unimplemented
-LeakyRelu                                1,6             OK
-Less                                     1               OK              broadcast will be converted to a BroadcastTo Log                                      1,6             OK LogSoftmax                               1               Not test        Converted to Exp+Sum+Log+Sub2.
+LeakyRelu                                1,6             Not test Less                                     1               Not test        broadcast will be converted to a BroadcastTo Log                                      1,6             Not test LogSoftmax                               1               Not test        Converted to Exp+Sum+Log+Sub2.
-                                                                         Only works on input shape like N*C*1*1 LpNormalization                                          Unimplemented   Operator does not exist in NNabla LpPool                                                   Unimplemented   Operator does not exist in NNabla MatMul                                   1,9             OK Max                                      1,6,8           OK              Only input of two tensors is currently supported MaxPool                                  1,8             OK              auto_pad is not supported. pads must have same value for begin and end.
+                                                                         Only works on input shape like N*C*1*1 LpNormalization                                          Unimplemented   Operator does not exist in NNabla LpPool                                                   Unimplemented   Operator does not exist in NNabla MatMul                                   1,9             Not test Max                                      1,6,8           Not test        Only input of two tensors is currently supported MaxPool                                  1,8             Not test        auto_pad is not supported. pads must have same value for begin and end.
-MaxRoiPool                                               Unimplemented   Operator does not exist in NNabla Mean                                     1,6,8           Not test        Operator does not exist in NNabla Min                                      1,6,8           OK              Only input of two tensors is currently supported Mul                                                      OK              broadcast will be converted to a BroadcastTo Neg                                      1,6             Not test        Converted to MulScalar Not                                                      OK Or                                       1,7             OK              broadcast will be converted to a BroadcastTo PRelu                                    1,6             OK Pad                                      1,2             Not test        For NNP to ONNX conversion, input buffer's
+MaxRoiPool                                               Unimplemented   Operator does not exist in NNabla Mean                                     1,6,8           Not test        Operator does not exist in NNabla Min                                      1,6,8           Not test        Only input of two tensors is currently supported Mul                                                      Unimplemented   broadcast will be converted to a BroadcastTo Neg                                      1,6             Not test        Converted to MulScalar Not                                                      Unimplemented Or                                       1,7             Not test        broadcast will be converted to a BroadcastTo PRelu                                    1,6             Not test Pad                                      1,2             Not test        For NNP to ONNX conversion, input buffer's
                                                                          dimension is assumed to be 4D if the shape cannot be determined.
-Pow                                      1               OK              broadcast will be converted to a BroadcastTo RNN                                                      Unimplemented   Operator does not exist in NNabla RandomNormal                                             Unimplemented   Should be able to map to Randn RandomNormalLike                                         Unimplemented   Operator does not exist in NNabla
+Pow                                      1               Not test        broadcast will be converted to a BroadcastTo RNN                                                      Unimplemented   Operator does not exist in NNabla RandomNormal                                             Unimplemented   Should be able to map to Randn RandomNormalLike                                         Unimplemented   Operator does not exist in NNabla